 Gannor is more of an observer with his church, watching with intent curiosity at their industrious work.
 Those who become lazy or begin to slack in their faith are often stricken with the inability to create, for Gannor does not pay any heed to the unfaithful.
 Though not easy to anger, his smote comes with an unmerciful backlash.

-Of the godly pantheon, Faledric is another whom is often allied with Gannor, the two gods both bearing a strong affinity with the mountains of Visola.
-Little is known of their relation beyond this friendship, whatever secrets passed between them kept as tightly as the future.
+Of the godly pantheon, Faledric is another who is often allied with Gannor, the two gods both bearing a strong affinity with the mountains of Visola.
+Little is known of their relationship beyond this friendship, whatever secrets passed between them kept as tightly as the future.
 Of the rest, respect is held to all but a few, the most notable being his own sister for obvious reasons.
-Murelu is yet another of the few who bears Gannor’s ire, thought to have been behind many escalations of the twins feud, yet with no proof the immortal smith bears him with tight tolerance.
+Murelu is yet another of the few who bears Gannor’s ire, thought to have been behind many escalations of the twin’s feud, yet with no proof, the immortal smith bears him with tight tolerance.

 Patron Deity of

 Iron, Jade, Fire Opal, Fire Agate